We Support Veterans: Hazlewood Act, GI Bill Benefits & More

 Now that you know what benefit program you wish to request, you must apply for it.
 The key to success here is to start early.
 The Department of Veterans Affairs processes millions of claims each year, and “procrastination on your part does not constitute an emergency on theirs.”

-You can apply online or by mailing paper forms.
+You can apply for the Hazlewood Act or GI bill benefits online or by mailing paper forms.
 The VA and Texarkana College suggest applying online if you are comfortable doing so – it’s free, secure, and faster because no one has to re-type your document once it is received.

 Request for Certification

-Unlike federal VA benefits, eligibility for the Hazlewood Exemption is determined by each individual college.
-Students wishing to apply for the Hazlewood Exemption at Texarkana College should read our college’s Hazlewood information below, then submit their application directly to the TC Financial Aid and Veteran Services Office.
+Unlike federal VA GI Bill benefits, eligibility for the Hazlewood Act Exemption is determined by each individual college.
+Students wishing to apply for the Hazlewood Act Exemption at Texarkana College should read our college’s Hazlewood Act information below, then submit their application directly to the TC Financial Aid and Veteran Services Office.

 Please allow at least 2 weeks for processing, especially during peak registration months.